26 Nov Reverse Osmosis verses Water Softening – When to choose one over the other?

 WATER CONSUMPTION CONSIDERATIONS FOR RO:

-Different brands of RO systems have varying production rates, but a general rule of thumb is anywhere from 7 to 1 to 5 to 1, i.e. for every 5 gallons of water going thru an RO system, 1 gallon of product water is produced.
+Different brands of Reverse osmosis systems have varying production rates, but a general rule of thumb is anywhere from 7 to 1 to 5 to 1, i.e. for every 5 gallons of water going thru an RO system, 1 gallon of product water is produced.
 So you need to remember that you need water to make water here.
 Another critical factor is water temperature, the colder the water, the more dense, the less production, so a 200 gallon per day (gpd) system may only produce 130 gallons per day.

 To illustrate the impact this could have on a typical coffee application, using a 200 gpd system, producing approx. 130 gallons per day: